Kayn-Pleiades/Work-Day-Scheduler/README.md

 ### Commit 12: Space for storing
 Made an array for storing and edited the css for the buttons.

+### Commit 13: Recognize inputs
+Now when something is entered in a text area and then the button of that row is clicked, that rows text is sent to the console.

 ## credits
 https://www.w3schools.com/jquery/misc_each.asp
 https://www.w3schools.com/howto/howto_js_add_class.asp